JimMerritt/Royal-Family/README.md

 1. Get a normal 52 count card deck.
 Keep the Jokers in the deck.
 1. Each player starts with a castle (Ace card):
   - Player One starts with a black castle placed in front of them (Ace of Spades).
-This is the Darklein family, their primary crest is the Spade &#9824;.
-Their secondary crest is the Club &#9827;.
+This is the Darklein family, their crest is the Spade &#9824;.
+The crest of their alliance family is the Club &#9827;.
   - Player Two starts with a red castle placed in front of them (Ace of Hearts).
 This is the Bludgein family, their primary crest is the Heart &#9825;.
-Their secondary crest is the Diamond &#9826;.
+The crest of their alliance family is the Diamond &#9826;.
 1. Shuffle the remaining deck.
 1. Deal three (3) cards from the top of the deck.
 Place them between the two the castles and the deck to the side of the three cards as follows: